Wazzabeee/movie-barcodes/README.md

 - `-w`, `--workers`: Number of parallel workers for processing.
 By default, the script will use all available CPU cores.
 Setting this to 1 will use sequential processing.
 (Optional, type: int)

-- `--width`: The output image's width in pixels.
-If not specified, the width will be the same as the input video.
+- `--width`: For horizontal barcodes, sets both (1) the number of sampled frames and (2) the output image width in pixels.
+If not specified, defaults to the input video width.
+For circular barcodes, this flag is ignored (see notes).
 (Optional, type: int)

 - `--height`: The output image's height in pixels.
 If not specified, the height will be the same as the input video.
 (Optional, type: int)

 - `-n`, `--output_name`: Custom name for the output barcode image.
 If not provided, a name will be automatically generated.
 (Optional, type: str)

-- `-a`, `--all_methods`: If set to True, all methods for color extraction will be employed, overriding the --method argument.
+- `-a`, `--all_methods`: If set, all extraction methods will be run.
+This overrides `--method` and produces one image per method.
 Default is False.
 (Optional, type: bool)

+Notes:
+- Circular barcode sizing: circular barcode diameter uses the input video width by default. `--width`/`--height` do not apply to circular barcodes.
+- Destination paths:
+  - If a relative path is provided, it is resolved relative to the project root.
+  - If only a filename (basename) is provided, it is saved in the project root.
+  - Parent directories are created automatically when saving the image.

 # Examples
 ## Sequential Processing